-- CHOKE - If the engine is cold, place the choke (A) in the "COLD" position.
-If the engine is warm or the ambient temperature is high, place the choke in the "RUN" position. - IGNITION - Place the engine ON/OFF switch (B) in the "ON" ("I") position. - START - When starting the engine, ensure that the machine is on the ground, and steady it with one foot in the rear handle and one hand gripping the top handle before pulling the starter cord.
-Slowly pull out the starter cord (C) until you feel it engage with the engine, then pull it out rapidly.
+1. PRIME - If necessary, "prime" the fuel system.
+2. CHOKE - If the engine is cold, place the choke (A) in the "COLD" or "CLOSED" position.
+If the engine is warm or the ambient temperature is high, place the choke in the "RUN" or "OPEN" position.
+3. IGNITION - Place the engine ON/OFF switch (B) in the "ON" ("I") position.
+4. START - It is recommended to have the tool on the ground and held firmly in place when starting (for example, using your foot on the drive shaft).
+Slowly pull out the starter cord (C) until you feel it engage with the engine, then pull it out rapidly (use both hands if necessary).
+The engine should start.
 Allow the starter cord to rewind slowly - do not let it "snap" back.
-On first use, the starter cord may need to be pulled several times to draw fuel into the carburettor.
-Once the engine "sputters" or "kicks", place the choke (A) in the "RUN" position, squeeze the throttle once then release it, then repeat from step 3. - WARM-UP - Allow the engine to warm-up and run smoothly.
-If choke is being applied, gradually move the choke (A) to the "RUN" position.
-For some models, the choke automatically shifts to the "RUN" position when the throttle is squeezed.
+5. WARM-UP - Allow the engine to warm-up and run smoothly.
+If choke is being applied, place the choke (A) in the "RUN" or "OPEN" position.